plinkysynth/bib/docs/build_guide.md

 ![Parts](images/IMG_6328.jpeg)

 ### OK, NOW you can solder the hardware
-(TODO: take a picture) At this point you should solder all of the pins poking through the bottom of the board.
+At this point you should solder all of the pins poking through the bottom of the board.
 Don't forget any!
 The 3 pins of the main knob, and the pins of the thonkiconn that straddle the 6 pin SMD header, are especially hidden.
 They're all marked with yellow arrows in this picture:

 ![Not Kittens](images/IMG_6351.jpeg)